Dean’s Welcome Message

 Faculty researchers engage with you in subjects of their expertise to include, among other specializations, COVID-19, primatology, election season politics, anthropology, border studies, geographies of food and water, sustainability, digital humanities, medical humanities, human rights, philosophy, anti-racist histories and strategies, trauma and historical memory, identities and inequalities, pop culture and comics – and so much more!

-Faculty will support you wherever you are — mostly on campus in fall 2021, but also through virtual classrooms, breakout discussion rooms, virtual and in-person office hours, or in offering a letter of recommendation for a scholarship, internship, or job.
+Faculty will support you wherever you are — mostly on campus, but also through virtual classrooms, breakout discussion rooms, virtual and in-person office hours, or in offering a letter of recommendation for a scholarship, internship, or job.
 Our renowned and passionate faculty are ready to ensure that you receive the most educational value from your time here, in the College of Arts and Letters, where we value quality teaching above all else.

 As a proud first-gen alumna of a liberal arts college, I am so pleased to welcome you as you enter this beautiful community of learners and scholars who will help you discover your future and achieve your dreams — empowering you with skills, knowledge, and competency that will last a lifetime.